trentlarson/endorser-ch/README.md

 - 100 0 errors in local data on report screens
 - 90 0 is issuer used consistently from JWT (and is payload.iss usage accurate?)
+- 90 0 remove DB-based network lookup: inNetwork call in jwt.service
+- 90 0 rename issuer to issuerDid in confirmation table
+- 90 0 retrieveTenureClaimsAndConfirmations & retrieveActionClaimsAndConfirmations should be OUTER JOIN?
+- 90 0 remove issuerDid from *_claim tables and build into logic (since >1 issuer could claim each)
 - 90 2 add search for claim
   - 90 2 add search for claim on parcel of land
   - ?